michelcrypt4d4mus/fedialgo/README.md

 ```
 in `fedialgo` directory after changes and they will automatically be detected.

-There's a pre-commit git hook that runs `npm run build`.
+There's a pre-commit git hook that runs `npm run build` but unfortunately it doesn't seem to actually run _before_ the commit :(

 # TODO